GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 | **m**   | Minute of arc     |         |                  |
 +---------+-------------------+---------+------------------+

-For Cartesian data and scaling the data units do not normally matter (they could be kg or Lumens for all we know) and are never entered.
+For Cartesian data the data units do not normally matter (they could be kg or Lumens for all we know) and are never entered.
 Geographic data are different, as distances can be specified in a variety of ways.
 GMT programs that accept actual Earth length scales like